EST-Karol/DS-Test/README.md

 * Centralised design resource will act as a knowledge platform.
 Product knowledge, UX discoveries and best practicises will be codified and widely available.
 * Library of reusable components and design resources will help our teams to focus on solving more-complex design problems (like user workflows or information usability rather than spend time on basic visual tweaks).
 * Component library will provide robust and instantly available visual layer for many software and data projects or experiments.
-* Refined UI patterns and usage examples will promote understanding and usage consistency of the EST Brand Guidelines.
+* Showcasing UI patterns and usage examples will promote understanding and usage consistency of the EST Brand Guidelines.
 * Unified design language will improve collaboration between teams.
-* Centralized  components will reduce
+* Centralized store of Lego-like components will reduce redundancy and overall costs of development work.

-* help people to showcase their
-* To enable rapid reuse to
-* Design (and development) work can be created and replicated quickly and at scale.
-* Design (and development) work can be created and replicated quickly and at scale.

 ### Content (proposed structure)